-Get that perfect take-out taste at home with this easy cold sesame noodles recipe!
+Get that perfect take-out taste at home with this delicious and easy cold sesame noodles with crunchy vegetables recipe!

 It’s that time of year when I become incredibly sick of rich and heavy foods.